Baijayanta2003/Python-Documentation-With-Sphinx/README.md

  source myenv/bin/activate
 ```

-after that you will see a line `After activation, you should see (myenv) in your command prompt`
+after that you will see a line `After activation, you should see (myenv) in your command prompt`.

 4.Once the virtual environment is activated, you can install packages using `pip`:
 ```bash
 pip install <package_name>
 ```
 install all the packages you need.

 5.To deactiavte the virtual environment type
 ```bash
 deactivate